Wites Rogers Logo Transparent

 How the Senate bill would help immigrants seeking legal status in the Unites States:

 If the bill passes the House, it would create a variety of ways for undocumented immigrants currently living in the US to attain legal status.
 It would also allow for the granting of hundreds of thousands of new visas, both immigrant and nonimmigrant, to individuals seeking entry, work authorization, or permanent residency in the U.S. Undocumented immigrants and their immediate families would be able to apply for Registered Provisional Immigrant (RPI) status if they have been in the U.S. since December 31, 2011, and meet additional background-related criteria.
 RPI status would be valid for six years and renewable based on meeting certain criteria, including continued employment, and would enable holders to apply for Lawful Permanent Residency and eventually U.S. citizenship.
-Attorney Marc Wites of Wites Law Firm, a Florida based law firm located in Lighthouse Point, which provides immigration services, explained that the proposed policies, such as the RPI status in the Senate bill, would represent a significant benefit to the quality of life for many immigrants.
+Attorney Marc Wites of Wites & Rogers, a Florida based law firm located in Lighthouse Point, which provides immigration services, explained that the proposed policies, such as the RPI status in the Senate bill, would represent a significant benefit to the quality of life for many immigrants.
 “It is very disheartening seeing clients faced with little recourse when trying to bring their family members to the U.S. Immigration reform of this magnitude would immediately have a positive effect on the South Florida community,” stated Wites.

 The bill would also greatly benefit those seeking entry into the U.S. on work visas, with more visa opportunities available for skilled and non-skilled workers, while also creating additional investor, student and retiree visas.
 The bill identifies significant raises to the number of visas given to skilled workers on H-1B and L-1 visas, and also increases the minimum wage employers must pay to H-1B employees.
 Additionally, the bill creates the W nonimmigrant visa, which would replace the current H-2A agricultural worker program, allowing less skilled agricultural and non-agricultural workers to apply for a renewable three-year visa.